416 Ilam Road, Fendalton, Christchurch 8052

-The amazing thing is not that they occasionally cause people pain, but that in general, we make them work incredibly hard and don’t even think about them because they normally work so efficiently!
+The TMJ joint has an incredibly complex relationship with numerous other parts of your body, and the joints themselves are incredibly complex in both their structure and the way they function.
+The amazing thing is not that they occasionally cause people pain but that, in general, we make them work incredibly hard and don’t even think about them because they normally work so efficiently!

 Anatomy of The Jaw